Enough-Software/enough_serialization/README.md

 Serialize to and deserialize from JSON in runtime.
-This pure Dart library does not depend on build time generation.
+This pure Dart library does not depend on build time code generation.

 ## Installation
 Add this dependency your pubspec.yaml file: